Have a question or just want to learn more? We're here to help.

-As a Religious Program Specialist in the Navy, your responsibilities could include any or all of the following:
+As a Religious Program Specialist in the Navy, your responsibilities could include:

 Serving part-time as a Reservist, your duties will be carried out during your scheduled drilling and training periods.
 During monthly drilling, Religious Program Specialists in the Navy Reserve typically work at a location close to their homes.